-- Surprisingly, research suggests meditation may be the best way to improve both mental and physical hygiene, because it help us to weed-out the unconscious movements that cause bad hygiene, and reduces the symptoms of depression and anxiety.
+Research suggests that meditation may be the best way to improve both cleanliness and mindset because it helps us to weed-out the unconscious movements that cause a lack of cleanliness in both body and mind.

-Cold, flu and other viruses
+- Cold, flu and other viruses streptococcus,

 Julie Hirsch is a leading authority on the subject of mental hygiene, and the author of the eye-opening and highly recommended book, Struck By Living: From Depression To Hope.

-Julie tells us,
+Julie tells THE DAILY MEDITATION:

 “What is mental hygiene?
 Each person’s answer will be unique, but there are some things necessary for every plan.
 All of us need daily attention to the basics: sleep, nutrition, and exercise.
 Most of us also need a measure of strong social support, as well as cultivation of purpose, perspective and humor in one’s life. “ (READ MORE)

 Like physical hygiene, mental hygiene comes down to the basics: